Sarah Harper

 Often cancer misdiagnosis claims are complex, especially if there are a number of defendants involved.
 These cases may be robustly defended, and resolution will depend on how serious your injuries are and whether/how quickly the other party admits liability.

-To prove your claim, we will need to obtain evidence from independent medical experts to establish whether there were any negligent failures in the care you received, for example that there was a negligent delay in performing investigations and that if you had received the appropriate care and treatment the outcome would have been different.
+To prove your claim, we will need to obtain evidence from independent medical experts to establish whether there were any negligent failures in the care you received.
+For example, we need to establish that there was a negligent delay in performing investigations and that if you had received the appropriate care and treatment the outcome would have been different.
 The time taken to obtain this evidence will depend on the complexity of your claim.

 In cases of cancers such as mesothelioma contracted at work, fast track procedures are available since the life expectancy of victims of this disease is usually very short following a diagnosis and the commencement of legal action.